 What type of license do I need to fish in Ohio?

-If you’re planning on doing any fishing in Ohio, you’ll need to make sure you have the proper license.
+If you’re planning on fishing in Ohio, you’ll need to ensure you have the proper license.
 Depending on what type of fish you’re hoping to catch, there are different licenses available.
 For trout, for example, you’ll need a trout license in addition to your regular fishing license.
 You can get a one-day or annual fishing license, which will allow you to fish in any public waters in Ohio.

 What are the best conditions for fishing in Ohio?

-The best conditions for fishing in Ohio depend on the type of fish you’re hoping to catch.
+The best conditions for fishing in Ohio depend on the fish you hope to catch.
 For trout, bass, and perch, cool weather is generally best.
-For optimal results, the lakeside temperature should be between 50 and 60 degrees Fahrenheit.
+The lakeside temperature should be between 50 and 60 degrees Fahrenheit for optimal results.
 Sunny days are also ideal, as the fish will be more active in warm weather.
 For catfish, however, hot weather is best.

 What is the best time of year to fish in Ohio?